 We have audited the accompanying consolidated balance sheet of Pro-Pharmaceuticals, Inc. and subsidiaries (a development stage company) (the "Company") as of December 31, 2010, and the related consolidated statements of operations, changes in redeemable convertible preferred stock and stockholders' deficit, and cash flows for the year then ended, and for the period from inception (July 10, 2000) to December 31, 2010.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements for the period from inception (July 10, 2000) to December 31, 2010, in sofar as it rates to cumulative amounts included for such prior periods, is based solely on the report of other such auditors.
+The financial statements for the period from inception (July 10, 2000) to December 31, 2009 were audited by other auditors and our opinion, insofar as it rates to cumulative amounts included for such prior periods, is based solely on the report of other such auditors.